CluedIn-io/CluedIn.Documentation/docs/030-administration/010-user-management.md

 If you don't have Azure Active Directory SSO enabled for CluedIn, you can add the users to the platform by their email address.

-The following diagram shows the flow of adding a user to CluedIn.
+The following diagram shows the flow of adding users to CluedIn.

 ![add-user-diagram.png](../../assets/images/administration/user-management/add-user-diagram.png)